seamplex/feenox/README.markdown

-One of the main features of this allegedly particular design basis is that **simple problems ought to have simple inputs** (*rule of simplicity*).
+One of the main features of this allegedly particular design basis is that **simple problems ought to have simple inputs** (*rule of simplicity*) or, quoting Alan Kay, “simple things should be simple, complex things should be possible.”
 For instance, to solve one-dimensional heat conduction over the domain *x* ∈ \[0,1\] (which is indeed one of the most simple engineering problems we can find) the following input file is enough:

 ``` feenox
 PROBLEM thermal DIMENSIONS 1     # tell FeenoX what we want to solve